dafny-lang/dafny/docs/_includes/Types.md

 A reference type `C` that extends a trait `J` is assignable to a variable of type `J`;
-a value of `J` is assignable to a variable of a reference type `C` that extends `J` only if the verifier can prove that the reference does indeed refer to an object of allocated type `C`.
+a value of type `J` is assignable to a variable of a reference type `C` that extends `J` only if the verifier can prove that the reference does indeed refer to an object of allocated type `C`.
 The members of `J` are available as members